• Share this on:

 2. What makes Europe an interesting market for fresh peas?

 Europe depends on a foreign supply of sugar snaps and mangetout.
-The demand for these higher value vegetables has a steady gradual growth.
+The demand for these higher value vegetables saw a steady and gradual growth until 2022/2023.
+Europe will remain a dominant market for exotic peas.
+However, climate change and increasing import requirements will strongly influence volumes and prices.

 Mangetout and sugar snaps are typical import products

-Mangetout and sugar snap peas are seasonal and labour intensive products.
+Mangetout and sugar snap peas are seasonal and labour intensive products that require a warm climate.
 For that reason most of these peas are imported from countries outside of Europe.

 Practically all importers in Europe source fresh peas from several non-European countries year-round.
 They are especially interested in producing countries with long or extended seasons and suppliers that can fill potential gaps between different seasons.